ziiho08/CycleGAN/README.md

 $ python3 train.py
 ```
 - Test a model
+To use our trained model, download Saved_model file and choose model number.
 ```
-$ python3 test.py --
+$ python3 test.py --model_num 20
 ```
-To use our trained model, download Saved_model file.

 - Download a Powerline dataset :